Soldier (album): Critical reception

 Soldier has received a mixed-to-favorable reception from critics.

 In her retrospective review, Charlotte Robinson of PopMatters wrote "Instead of a punk masterpiece, [...]
 Soldier turned out to be an uneven and sometimes plain silly recording."

-Rolling Stone's David Fricke reviewed the album positively, calling attention to Iggy Pop's successful weathering of his own self-destructive persona.
+Rolling Stones David Fricke reviewed the album positively, calling attention to Iggy Pop's successful weathering of his own self-destructive persona.
 Of the album, Fricke wrote: "Soldier, like all of his albums, is a hard-fought battle in a war that Iggy Pop is determined to win.
 Call him Ig noble."

 Track listing

 Alternate track listing

 Specific regions and the 1991 Arista CD reissue had the following alternate track order: